-The Company entered into a credit agreement dated as of April 28, 1995 (the "Existing Credit Agreement"), with the banks named therein (the "Banks") and Credit Suisse First Boston, as administrative agent (the "Bank Agent"), under which the Banks made available to the Company a senior term loan facility of \$800.0 (the "Term Loan Facility") and a revolving credit facility of \$450.0 (the "Revolving Credit Facility" and, together with the Term Loan Facility, the "Bank Facility").
+The Company entered into a credit agreement dated as of April 28, 1995 (the "Existing Credit Agreement"), with the banks named therein (the "Banks") and Credit Suisse First Boston, as administrative agent (the "Bank Agent"), under which the Banks made available to the Company a senior term loan facility of \$800.0 which expires in April 2001 (the "Term Loan Facility") and a revolving credit facility of \$450.0 which expires in April 2000 (the "Revolving Credit Facility" and, together with the Term Loan Facility, the "Bank Facility").
 The Bank Facility is unconditionally and irrevocably guaranteed by certain of the Company's subsidiaries.